-- Verify that you are using a certified version of Microsoft SQL Server: - SQL Server 2008 SP3 (or the latest service pack from Microsoft) - SQL Server 2008 R2 SP2 (or the latest service pack from Microsoft) - SQL Server 2012 SP1 (or the latest service pack from Microsoft) - For very small networks and evaluation environments, SQL Server 2008 R2 Express SP 2 (packaged in the TRITON Unified Installer). - Use SQL Server Management Studio to verify that the ETL job is running.
+- Verify that you are using a certified version of Microsoft SQL Server: - SQL Server 2008 SP4 (or the latest service pack from Microsoft) - SQL Server 2008 R2 SP3 (or the latest service pack from Microsoft) - SQL Server 2012 SP2 (or the latest service pack from Microsoft) - SQL Server 2014 (or the latest service pack from Microsoft) - For very small networks and evaluation environments, SQL Server 2008 R2 Express SP 2 (packaged in the TRITON Unified Installer). - Use SQL Server Management Studio to verify that the ETL job is running.